Askannz/optimus-manager/README.md

 Only Xorg is supported (no Wayland), and only Archlinux (plus derivatives like Manjaro) is supported for now.

+Supported display managers are : SDDM, LightDM, GDM.
+The program may still work with other but you have to configure them manually.

 The "why"
 ----------